ExFace/Core/Docs/Creating_UIs/Forms_and_inputs/Inputs_with_autosuggest.md

 TODO

-## Autosuggest based on enumeration data types
+## Autosuggest based on an arbitrary column

-TODO

-## Custom autosuggest configuation

 TODO